Qlinak/Scheme--/README.md

 (class (Pair x y) (val x (Pair <expr1> <expr2>) (* (sel x x) (sel x x)))) (class (Pair x y) (case (Pair <expr1> <expr2>) ((Pair a b) (* a a))))
 ```

-To implement call-by-need, you may define a wrapper around arguments.
-You may also want to wrap arguments in these wrappers before applying a function or constructor to them,
-change what the interpreter does when it encounters these wrappers,
-and change the builtin functions to take these wrappers.

-    Q:  When exactly is an evaluation performed under call-by-need?

-    A:  (1) Evaluating a variable, and (2) applying a variable to the built-in functions.
-        Arguments to all built-in functions are evaluated.